daveb-dev/eca/README.md

 ## 22. Algebraic Multigrid (Supervisor: Sara)
-Algebraic Multigrid (AMG) is a numerical technique used in computational mathematics and scientific computing.
-It is an iterative solver that operates on the matrix representation of the linear system, typically without requiring knowledge of the underlying geometry.
+Algebraic Multigrid (AMG) is a numerical technique for the solution of large, sparse linear systems.
+It is an iterative solver that operates on the matrix representation of the linear system, typically without requiring knowledge of some underlying geometry.
 AMG leverages a hierarchical approach, where it constructs a hierarchy of finer grid levels, each of which represents a simplified version of the original problem.
-At the coarsest levels, AMG solves the linear system directly, which is computationally cheaper due to reduced problem size.
+At the coarsest level, AMG solves the linear system directly, which is computationally cheaper due to reduced problem size.
 AMG is known for its excellent scalability and robustness, making it well-suited for parallel computing environments and a wide range of problem types.

 ### References:
 * [K. Stüben.
 Algebraic Multigrid, An Introduction with Applications](https://www.scai.fraunhofer.de/content/dam/scai/de/documents/AllgemeineDokumentensammlung/SchnelleLoeser/SAMG/AMG_Introduction.pdf)